-- 1. To elect two directors to serve until the 2018 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
-To conduct a non-binding advisory vote to approve the compensation of the Company's named executive officers; and - 3.
+- 1. To elect two directors to serve until the 2020 annual meeting of stockholders or until their successors are duly elected and qualified; - 2.
+To ratify the appointment of Deloitte & Touche LLP as the Company's independent registered public accounting firm for the year ending December 31, 2017; - 3.
+To conduct a non-binding advisory vote to approve the compensation of the Company's named executive officers; and - 4.
 To transact such other business as may properly be brought before the meeting or any adjournment or postponement thereof.

-Only stockholders of record at the close of business on April 20, 2015 may vote at the Annual Meeting or any adjournment or postponement thereof.
+Only stockholders of record at the close of business on April 10, 2017 may vote at the Annual Meeting or any adjournment or postponement thereof.

-The Notice of Internet Availability of Proxy Materials is being mailed, and the attached Proxy Statement is being made available, to our stockholders beginning on or about April 30, 2015.
+The Notice of Internet Availability of Proxy Materials is being mailed, and the attached Proxy Statement is being made available, to our stockholders beginning on or about April 28, 2017.